Star-Xcd/Star-Xcd.github.io/index.md

 My work focuses on bridging the gap between human dexterity and robotic capabilities:

-🧠 **Learning from Demonstration** - Teaching robots through human demonstrations
+🧠 **Learning from Demonstration** - Imitation learning to learn from human experts
-🤖 **Human-to-Robot Teleoperation** - Intuitive control interfaces for robotic systems
+🤖 **Human-to-Robot Teleoperation** - Teleoperation algorithms and systems for data collection
-🖐️ **Dexterous Manipulation** - Developing algorithms for complex robotic hand control
+🖐️ **Dexterous Manipulation** - Developing methods for complex robotic hand control
 👁️ **Vision-Based Grasping and Manipulation** - Integrating computer vision with manipulation

 ## Quick Links